k-msalehi/ekservice/README.md

 `Get /orders/{order-id}` Or `Get /admin/orders/{order-id}`

 Output on success example:
-*ONLY admin and expert role can see payments note parameter*
+*ONLY admin and expert role can see payments notes parameter*

 ```json
 {